smartsdk/smartsdk-recipes/recipes/security/readme.md

 # Security Management

-Within FIWARE security is by different services that provide the following
+Within FIWARE security is guaranteed by different services that provide the following
 functionalities:

 * Identity Management (IDM): the reference implementation is currently